MichaIng/DietPi-Docs/docs/install.md

     sudo nmap -sn 192.168.1.0/24 #For scanning IP address
     ```

-    Alternatively you may also determine the IP address in the DHCP status page of your DHCP server (often included in a router): Search for the hostname **dietpi** and obtain the IP address.
+    Alternatively you may also determine the IP address in the DHCP status page of your DHCP server (often included in a router): Search for the hostname **DietPi** and obtain the IP address.

     **Connect to DietPi via SSH**